Oluwatobi-Mustapha/programming-practice/README.md

-NOTE: You use .index() to convert a Name into a Number, so you can use that number to modify the list, which was what I did in the line 20 0f my code
+NOTE: You use .index() to convert a Name into a Number, so you can use that number to modify the list, which was what I did in the line 20 of my code